anscg/sticker-spec/README.md

 # Sticker Spec

 > This project is vibe coded.
+It does what I want it to do and I made it for a very specific task.

 Single-file tool for producing sticker printing specs for a factory.